India–Pakistan war of 1947–1948: Indian operation in the Kashmir Valley

-In Gilgit, the state paramilitary forces, the Gilgit Scouts, under the command of Major William Brown, joined the invading tribal forces, who thereby obtained control of this northern region of the state.
 The tribal forces were also joined by troops from Chitral, whose ruler, Muzaffar ul-Mulk the Mehtar of Chitral, had acceded to Pakistan.

+By 5 November 1947, Indian Army officer Kalwant Singh was appointed as the commander of the Indian Army forces in Kashmir and was responsible for the operations in the entire state.

 Attempted link-up at Poonch and fall of Mirpur

 Indian forces ceased pursuit of tribal forces after recapturing Uri and Baramula, and sent a relief column southwards, in an attempt to relieve Poonch.
 Although the relief column eventually reached Poonch, the siege could not be lifted.
 A second relief column reached Kotli, and evacuated the garrisons of that town and others but were forced to abandon it being too weak to defend it.
 Meanwhile, Mirpur was captured by the tribal forces on 25 November 1947 with the help of Pakistan's PAVO Cavalry.
 This led to the 1947 Mirpur massacre where Hindu women were reportedly abducted by tribal forces and taken into Pakistan.
 They were sold in the brothels of Rawalpindi.
 Around 400 women jumped into wells in Mirpur committing suicide to escape from being abducted.